yuqiwang1363-droid/Tendon-Driven-Soft-Endoscopic-Robot-with-Embedded-Control/control_system/encoder_and_safety.md

 - Reset and homing override through a dedicated button

 These constraints operate independently for the vertical and horizontal bending axes.
+### Software-Enforced Angular Limits

+To prevent mechanical over-bending and tendon over-tension, software safety limits are enforced on each bending axis.

+- Maximum bending angle: ±90°
+- Limits implemented in encoder count space
+- Motor commands are saturated once limits are reached

+The following video demonstrates the system reaching the angular limit and safely rejecting further joystick input in that direction.

+**Demonstration Video:**
+- `media/safety_limit_demo.mp4`

 ---